JBLgh/OHSU-NHT-Bahena_TAL_2024/README.md

 ## Features
 This is a dummy line: <br>
-✨ Comprehensive analysis of mouse TAL sc-RNAseq data.
+✨ Comprehensive analysis of mouse TAL sc-RNAseq data. <br>
-✨ Automated clustering and cell-type annotation.
+✨ Automated clustering and cell-type annotation. <br>
-✨ Publication-ready figures for zonation and DEG analysis.
+✨ Publication-ready figures for zonation and DEG analysis. <br>

 ## How to Use
 ## Pre-Processing Steps